-Currently there are four extant piers between West 40th Street and West 46th Street.
-Piers 81 and 83 were built between ca. 1902 and ca. 1913.
-Pier 84 was built in ca. 1924, and Pier 86 was built by ca. 1922.
-There are strong arguments against the archaeological sensitivity of extant piers too since the original construction of late nineteenth century and early twentieth century piers tends to be well documented.
-Some of the piers have little remaining, since years of weathering and neglect have rendered them virtually destroyed.
+Currently there are nine extant piers between West 46th Street and West 59th Street.
+Piers 88, 90, and 92 (which are not included within the proposed park's boundary) were built in the late 1920s/early 1930s.
+Pier 94 was built between 1955 and 1967 (it is not within HRPC's jurisdiction).
+Piers 95, 96, and 98 were built by ca. 1913, and Pier 97 was built between 1921 and 1934.
+Pier 99 was probably built by ca. 1913, but was expanded upon between 1934 and 1955.
+There are strong arguments against the archaeological sensitivity of extant piers since the original construction of early and mid-twentieth century piers tends to be well documented.
+The Pier Plan was a monumental undertaking, one which required extensive engineering plans and documentary efforts.
+These valuable artifacts, recording the planning and construction of the piers, are readily available and are undoubtedly the best source for recounting original construction designs and techniques.

+Some of the piers have little integrity, since years of weathering and neglect have rendered them virtually destroyed.
 Both the underlying timber piles and above platforms were exposed to the naturally destructive effects of salinity, tidal action, and inclement weather.
 As a result, piers were undoubtedly rebuilt and updated throughout the twentieth century in order to maintain function.
 Original construction techniques have been compromised by both these actions, that is by weathering and refurbishing.
-Studying original engineering plans and descriptions of construction would be more productive towards documenting technological variations than investigating existing structures with little integrity.
-The only buildings identified in this category was a headhouse to Pier 84 that was once present along the shoreline.
+Studying original engineering plans and descriptions of would be more productive towards documenting construction technological variations than investigating existing structures with little integrity.

+Pier sheds also have minimal archaeological value.
 Undoubtedly, there would be minimal or no foundations associated with buildings once constructed on top of pier platforms.
 Also, there is minimal archaeological visibility of sheds and headhouses because of their functions as storage facilities and conduits for passengers.
 During a recent waterfront excavation of a nineteenth century storage facility in downtown Baltimore, only minimal artifacts were recovered (i.e. one bale seal).
 The scant archaeological deposits contributed no new information towards the historical record (Lisa DeLeonardio, Baltimore Center for Urban Archaeology, personal communication to Cece Kirkorian, October 22, 1994).